z669016/adventofcode-2017/README.md

 ## Day 3
 Looking at the spiral, you can also see squares, where the outer square starts at the right of the last number of the inner square.
-The inner square has size 1x1, the next square has size 3x3, and each next square is 2 elements bigger in size, containing 8 more numbers than the inner square.
+The inner square has size 1x1, the next square has size 3x3, and each next square is 2 elements larger, containing 8 more numbers than the inner square.

 It takes some puzzling, but based on that pattern, when value 1 is at coordinates (0,0), you can calculate the sequence number for any coordinate of the matrix, and v.v.